 In addition, this kind of sharing is great for your social media.
 With recent changes to Facebook pages and the elimination of spam accounts, most of my colleagues have taken a hit in fan page followers.
 However, by sharing critical information relevant to my niche from leading bloggers in my field, my followers, engagement and visibility has actually grown for me in the last few months.

-Karen Lee, Founder, Green Sisterhood –
+Karen Lee, Founder of Green Sisterhood –

 “I've been blogging for several years and I find being around like minded people is crucial in improving my traffic.
 I highly recommend networking with other bloggers who write about similar topics by joining groups and communities in Facebook, LinkedIn or Google Plus.
 Sharing ideas, your posts, and supporting each other is very important if you want to improve blogging.
 Another great way to network is to join a blog network, like Green Sisterhood that I co-founded.
 I created the network so we can empower each other, learn from others, and support [each other] when needed.
 It's a blogging family [where] everyone benefits.
 Find a blog network that fits your blog style and theme.
 And you will benefit based on what you put [into] it.”